LifeOf97/LifeOf97/README.md

 <h1 align="center">Hi 👋, I'm Kelvin Mayowa</h1>
 <h4 align="center">
-A Backend Developer with 3+ years experience in software development.
+  I am a Software Engineer specializing in the design & development of backend systems with close to 3 years experience.
+Over the years, i have successfully built applications, including RESTful APIs, Web apps, Automated scripts and also integrated various third party systems ranging from authentication & authorization, payment systems and Blockchain solutions.

+As a software engineer, a major part of my goal is to deliver high-quality and secured software solutions, which are customer-centric and highly operational.

+Lately, my focus has been in design & development of scalable distributed systems and microservices.

 Experienced in both Python and JavaScript programming.
-With strong knowledge of Django framework, Docker, Websocket, API development, ORM and Scripting.
-I've got experience deploying securely to production with AWS, Alibaba Cloud and the likes. i use docker to containerize apps, Nginx to serve and more. i run unit testing with pytest in python and vitest, cypress in JavaScript (Vuejs), i use GitHub actions CI/CD, work in a Linux environment with the Ubuntu distro.
+With strong knowledge of the Django framework, Containerization, Websocket, API design & development, ORM, Scripting and deployment.

 I believe i am an excellent team player, reliable, dependable with problem solving skills.
-See my skill set below.
 </h4>

 <p align="center">